700 Children's® – A Blog by Pediatric Experts

 You should try to include the following information, although it is not required:

-• The name and address of the child you suspect is being abused or neglected
+• The name, address and age of the child you suspect is being abused or neglected

 • The name and address of the parent(s) or guardian